caelinsutch/caelinsutch/README.md

 - [Haas Undergrad Blog](https://haasundergrad.wordpress.com/) - Staff writer and web consultant

 **Some Projects I've Worked On**
+- [Satellitum](https://satellitum.io) (ongoing) - Software platform to make it easier for companies to create and deploy partially autonomous robotic platforms backed by the power of augmented autonomy.
 - [Inkle](https://inkle.xyz/) - Software platform to create, customize, and share Notion widgets
 - [ARCC](https://arcc.ai/) - AI and ML Education for students using the AWS DeepRacer platform
 - [ARCC League](https://league.arcc.ai/) - Project to automate physical testing of ML models